Posted by Papa on Apr 5, 2012 in Building the Tiny House, Recent Posts, The Backstory | 14 comments

 Through our efforts at reconstructing the house, we attained fantastic equity in the burgeoning real estate market.
 Costs were kept down by my scavenging the construction sites I worked on and my willingness to do all the work myself.

-The short story is: we lost the home and business in the blackhole of economic reality.
+The short story is: we lost the home and business in the black hole of economic reality.
 We took what jobs we could find and started saving as much as possible.
 Thoughts of moving to a more rural setting filled our heads and we started to make plans.
-Through purchasing Mortgage Free by Rob Roy, we came across the basic idea of finding the best land we could afford to purchase with cash, and then live in a temporary shelter while we built our larger home.
+Through purchasing Mortgage Free!: Innovative Strategies for Debt-Free Home Ownership, we came across the basic idea of finding the best land we could afford to buy with cash, and then live in a temporary shelter while we built our larger home.
 Temporary or not, we knew that we wanted a decent quality of life from the structure.
 We were challenged.
 How could we do this quickly and with cash?

 When I found tinyhouseblog.com, I was inspired by the ideas and immediately started designing our mobile mansion.